South America, the unique wine tour to Argentina & Chile!

 - 46 to 60 days before the beginning of the trip: the Traveller pays a fee equivalent to 75% of the total price.

 - 45 days or less before the beginning of the trip: the Traveller pays the full fee.

 Please note: BKWine does not sell “cancellation insurance” or “travel insurance”.
-We advice you to contact you regular insurer or a travel insurance specialist.
+We advise you to contact your regular insurer or a travel insurance specialist.

 About the wine producers and wineries we visit

 Our aim is that you shall experience some of the best and most interesting that the wine region has to offer, both wine and food.

 We put a big effort into finding and creating outstanding winery visits.
 Often it will not be the most “famous” and internationally well-known wineries that will give you the best and most unique experiences…